 But some collaborations work.
 When Elvis Costello and Paul McCartney teamed up, the results – heard on Flowers in the Dirt and Spike – ranked among both artists’ best work.
 Similarly, the musical summit of Nick Lowe and Los Straitjackets is an easygoing affair that plays to the strengths of all involved.

 Lowe has performed with the masked marvels of music backing him for awhile now – I’ve seen them twice – and the show never fails to impress.
 So a recorded collaboration makes good sense.
 In fact they’ve given us two.

 Simultaneously released, Lay it on Me is a four-song EP.
-Recorded at a session wholly separate form the ones that yielded Walkabout, Lay it on Me nonetheless feels of a piece with the album.
+Recorded at a session wholly separate from the ones that yielded Walkabout, Lay it on Me nonetheless feels of a piece with the album.
 More of the jangling Mersey sound here adds a lovely character to solid Lowe originals (the title track and the retro stylings of “Don’t Be Nice to Me”).
-And a reading of Dorsey Burnette’s “Here Comes that Feeling” would fit nicely on most any of Lowe’s albums.
+And a reading of Dorsey Burnette’s “Here Comes That Feeling” would fit nicely on most any of Lowe’s albums.
 Los Straitjackets end the brief set with a delightful instrumental cover of the Shocking Blue’s chestnut, “Venus.”